Luciaisacomputer/Learn-Dot-Stuff/README.md

 ## Find a couple training courses, especially if they are at the same skill level

+Spend some time looking up a couple of online courses, I typically go for a few that are at the same skill level, this helps ensure that I don't end up with any knowledge gaps based on what one instructor might leave out over another one.
+It also helps to see if there are differences in ways that people are setting up their projects, as well as giving you insight into the tools that they use.

+I've found that you can peacemeal several different courses together to suit whatever your needs are, as well as supplement your learning style with whatever works best for you.
+Typically I will start off on Team Treehouse and then find a Udemy Course,

 ## RTFB ( Read That Freaking Book)